storj/docs/app/dcs/code/static-site-hosting/custom-domains/page.md

 - **Linksharing**: A service provided by Storj for creating and managing shared links for files stored on the Storj network

-- **Uplink CLI**: A command line interface tool for the Storj Decentralized Cloud Storage (DCS) API that allows you to interact with the API from the terminal.
+- **Uplink CLI**: A command line interface tool for the Storj API that allows you to interact with the API from the terminal.

 - **Access Key ID**: A unique identifier used to grant access to a file sharing service